Methadone Clinic Springfield, OH

 Reasonable Choices Inc

-Reasonable Choices Inc is a methadone clinic in Springfield, Ohio situated at 4867 Urbana Road, 45502 zip code.
-Reasonable Choices Inc provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration.
-Also, Reasonable Choices Inc offers self-help groups, recovery coaches and housing services.
+Reasonable Choices Inc is a methadone clinic in Springfield, OH located at 4867 Urbana Road, 45502 zip code area.
+Reasonable Choices Inc provides naltrexone administration, buprenorphine maintenance and relapse prevention from naltrexone.
+In addition, Reasonable Choices Inc provides social skills development, transportation assistance and recovery coaches.

 Mckinley Hall Inc Mens Residential Program

-Mckinley Hall Inc Mens Residential Program is a methadone clinic in Springfield, OH situated at 2624 Lexington Avenue, 45505 zip code area.
-Mckinley Hall Inc Mens Residential Program provides naltrexone administration, relapse prevention from naltrexone and buprenorphine detox.
-Also, Mckinley Hall Inc Mens Residential Program offers housing services, mentoring/peer support and social skills development.
-Mckinley Hall Inc Mens Residential Program provides opioid treatment for young adults and adults.
+Mckinley Hall Inc Mens Residential Program is a methadone treatment center in Springfield, OH located at 2624 Lexington Avenue, 45505 zip code area.
+Mckinley Hall Inc Mens Residential Program provides buprenorphine detox, suboxone prescription and naltrexone administration.
+Also, Mckinley Hall Inc Mens Residential Program offers social skills development, mental health services and housing services.
+Mckinley Hall Inc Mens Residential Program provides opioid treatment for adults and young adults.
 Mckinley Hall Inc Mens Residential Program also offers detox treatment that consists of: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.